 The minutes and hours after being involved in a road traffic accident can be chaotic and confusing as those involved assess their injuries and consider what to do next.
 These frequently asked questions will hopefully help you make more informed decisions if you are involved in a road accident.

 What are the most important things I need to do immediately after a road accident?

-The second most important thing to do is to get the other driver’s name, driving license details and vehicle registration details.
+The second most important thing to do after a car accident is to get the other driver’s name, driving license details and vehicle registration details.
 Also if possible get photographs and/or video of the scene of the accident.
 Make sure the images or video show the accident scene from different angles so that the viewer gets a clearer image of what transpired.
 Very often, this type of evidence will clearly show who was at fault for a particular accident.

 When you get a chance, depending on your injuries, make sure you file a record of the accident at the nearest police station.

 Do I need to notify my insurance company if the road traffic accident was not my fault?

 Most insurance companies require you to notify them if you are involved in any road traffic accident, regardless of whose fault it is.
 Even if your policy does not make this clear, it is a good idea to notify them anyway to safeguard your legal rights.